lxqt/lxqt_wallet/README.md

 This plugin architecture allows users of the library to target only one API and securely store information in different wallet systems.

-The front end and its backend counter part is build specifically to be easily intergrated in other projects simply by dropping the folder in the middle of the source tree and start using it.
+The front end and its backend counter part are build specifically to be easily intergrated in other projects simply by dropping the folder in the middle of the source tree and start using it.

 This project is designed with small time independent developers who want to store their user's sensitive information but do not want to